Azure/iot-hub-device-update/docs/early-access-reference-docs/Delta update instructions.md

 ### Import using the Azure portal UI

-To import the delta update, follow the public documentation here: [Add an update to Device Update for IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub-device-update/import-update#import-an-update)
+To import the delta update, follow the public documentation here: [Add an update to Device Update for IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub-device-update/import-update#import-an-update). **However, you will need to access the Azure portal using this link**: https://portal.azure.com/?feature.canmodifystamps=true&Microsoft_Azure_Iothub=tip1

 Note that you must include the following when importing:
 - The import manifest .json file you created in the previous step.